 Reinstall invites you to join us in revisiting classics of PC gaming days gone by.
-This week, editor Sam Roberts revisits Mafia: City Of Lost Heaven.
+This time, Sam Roberts revisits Mafia: City of Lost Heaven.

-Both Mafia games share one thing that I'd totally forgotten until I reinstalled the original: they both challenge you with mundane tasks before the fun kicks in.
-In Mafia II, you stack crates in a van for as long as you can stand it.
+The first Mafia games share one thing that I'd totally forgotten until I reinstalled the original: they both challenge you with mundane tasks before the fun kicks in.
+In Mafia 2, you stack crates in a van for as long as you can stand it.
 In City of Lost Heaven, you go through five horrendous taxi fares in Tommy Angelo's pathetically slow car before you sack it off and enter a world of organised crime.

-Mafia arrived on PC just a few months after GTA III.
+Mafia arrived on PC just a few months after GTA 3.
 In a genre as new as the open-world game was at the time, comparisons were inevitable but irrelevant.
 They weren't competing; they used the open-world idea in such opposing ways it's obvious neither team of developers was conscious of what the other was doing.
-GTA III is all about creating and experimenting with chaos.
-Mafia is a linear action game enriched by the atmosphere and period detail of an open world – cop shootouts and exploration clearly placed as secondary pursuits to the main story.
+GTA 3 is all about creating and experimenting with chaos.
+Mafia is a linear action game enriched by the atmosphere and period detail of an open world—cop shootouts and exploration clearly placed as secondary pursuits to the main story.

 The city of Lost Heaven, a ludicrously melodramatic monicker for what is a red-tinted amalgamation of San Francisco and New York, is built to a standard we now expect from sandbox games.
 A ship sails under a drawbridge that opens while I patiently wait in traffic.
 The score changes dynamically as I enter Chinatown.
 In Salieri's bar, Mafia's hub, the interior detail is extraordinary, loaded with props and furniture and elevated by the background chatter of its patrons.